dkarageo/image_tagger/README.md

 ## Description
 Image Tagger is REST API for tagging images with ImageNet-1K labels.
-It wraps around an _EfficientNetB3_ model trained on _ILSVRC_ dataset, exposing its functionality through a simple endpoint.
+It wraps around an _EfficientNetB3-NoisyStudent_ model trained for _ILSVRC_ dataset, exposing its functionality through a simple endpoint.
 The API was built using _FastAPI_ python framework.
 It utilizes _Tensorflow_ for executing deep learning models.